To read this post please scroll down.

 This European Union space law was initially supposed to be released last year, but was delayed because it appeared there was strong opposition to it from many of the union’s member nations.

-The proposed law appears to have been reshaped to limit the areas the EU can regulate space, but my appraisal of these regulations is that they are designed to quickly expand to cover everything, while adding an unneeded layer of red tape across Europe’s space industry that will only cause its space industry to founder.
+The proposed law appears to have been reshaped to limit the areas the EU can regulate space, but my appraisal of these regulations is that they are designed to quickly expand to cover everything, while adding an unneeded layer of red tape across Europe’s space industry that will only cause it to founder.

 It must also be noted once again that there is no one in the bureaucracy of the EU qualified to impose these regulations on the space industry.
 The EU launches nothing.
 Its bureaucracy knows nothing about space technology.
 All it can do is say no to anyone that wants to achieve anything, just because it thinks it knows better.